Hosn Niha

 Hosn Niha is an archaeological site in Lebanon composed of some temples and buildings in the outskirts of the village of Niha, that hold significant archaeological value.

+History

+Hosh Niha was created between the first and third century AD, during the first centuries of the Roman empire's existence.

 Anthropologists (like Yasmine) have predicted that the temples found at this site were previously used by a cult during the Greco-Roman period, though only limited work has been done on the site.
 The Roman settlement was eventually completely abandoned after the Arab conquest of the region.
 Much of the area and its buildings were destroyed during the Lebanese Civil War.
 The site stretches across land near the Bekaa Valley for a total of 550 meters at an altitude of 1350 meters.
 The site is noteworthy for the numerous tombs scattered around the area.
 Anthropologists have discovered that there were different types of tombs, which they assumed were assigned to people based on their ranking within the culture.
 Due to the recent growing interest in the site, more studies have been conducted.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the temple at Hosn Niha to safeguard it from damage.